ypriverol/github-paper/document/manuscript.md

-cross-references, and an excellent text formatting for each issue: (i) a title and description, (ii) colour-coded labels help to categorise and filter issues, (iii) milestones act as a container for issues,(iv) one assignee responsible for working on the issue, and (v) comments that allow anyone with access to the repository to provide feedback.
+cross-references, and an excellent text formatting for each issue: (i) a title and description, (ii) colour-coded labels help to categorise and filter issues, (iii) milestones act as a container for issues, (iv) one assignee responsible for working on the issue, and (v) comments that allow anyone with a github account to provide feedback.
 Another aspect is its simplicity.
 For instance, it does not require to fill lengthy forms including every piece of information that might be valuable to reproduce the bug.
 It only requires